publiccodenet/about/roles/quality.md

 If you want to apply to the position, please email Mirjam van Tiel at <mirjam@publiccode.net>.

-We are looking to fill this position in the very near future and will process applications on a rolling basis.
+We are looking to fill this position in the very near future and will review applications on a rolling basis.